-This demonstrates how heterogenous the Roblox developer community is: developers of experiences with billions of plays are on the same platform as children first learning to code.
+This demonstrates how heterogenous the Roblox developer community is: developers of experiences with plays measured in billions are on the same platform as children first learning to code.
 Moreover, both of these groups are important, as the professional development studios bring high-quality experiences to the platform, and the beginning creators contribute to the energetic creative community.